topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 #### Step 2.
 Example Circuit
 - Servo Motor
-    - VCC pin of the Servo Motor is connected to 5V on the D3-G board.
+    - VCC pin of the Servo Motor is connected to the 5V on the D3-G board.
-    - GND pin of the Servo Motor is connected to GND on the D3-G board.
+    - GND pin of the Servo Motor is connected to the GND on the D3-G board.
-    - SIG pin of the Servo Motor is connected to the 89 on the D3-G board.
+    - SIG pin of the Servo Motor is connected to pin 89 on the D3-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/motor_circuit.png"p>
 <p align="center"><strong>Figure 7.13 D3-G Servo Motor Circuit Schematic  </strong></p>